SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

-For fault-tolerance, we replicate each of the \li and \lii proxy servers using chain replication~\cite{chain-replication} with $f+1$ replicas, in order to tolerate up to $f$ failures.
-This not only prevents \updatecache state from being lost due to failures, but also prevents the subtle security vulnerabilities outlined in \S\ref{ssec:beefy-single-proxy} when clients retry requests on failure.
-Specifically, as we detail in \S\ref{ssec:failures}, our use of the chain replication protocol ensures that a batch of requests is never partially executed --- either all the requests of a batch are forwarded to the KV store or none of them are --- preventing any access pattern leakage during failures.
-While the \liii layer is not replicated, we ensure there are at least $f+1$ \liii servers --- when one of them fails, the remaining \liii servers take over its load, ensuring \name can sustain the failure of up to $f$ \liii servers.
-We will later show that a failover for an \liii server is not associated with the same security vulnerabilities as the failure of \li and \lii servers, since it only incurs either a drop in or a repetition of a random subset of requests over \emph{ciphertext keys}.
+For fault-tolerance against $f$ failures, each of the \li and \lii proxy servers use $f+1$ replication along with the chain replication protocol~\cite{chain-replication}.
+Replicating \li servers prevents the security vulnerabilities discussed in \S\ref{ssec:beefy-single-proxy} that are caused by clients retrying queries upon failures.
+Specifically, as we discuss in \S\ref{ssec:failures}, \name uses chain replication to guarantee that a batch of queries is never partially executed---either all the queries in a batch are (eventually) forwarded to the KV store or none of them are---thus preventing access pattern leakage even when failures happen.
+Replicating \lii servers prevents \updatecache state from being lost due to failures.
+As we will show, \liii server failures do not have the same security vulnerability as \li and \lii server failures.
+Thus, \liii layer is not chain replicated; however, it needs at least $f+1$ servers to maintain availability during failures---if one of the \liii server fails, the remaining \liii servers take over its load.
+Upon an \liii server failure, in-flight queries at the server will be dropped and \lii servers will reissue the dropped queries.
+While this results in duplicate queries being forwarded to the KV store, we will show that these duplicate queries do not reveal any sensitive information---the adversary would only observe duplication of queries to a random subset of labels independent of the input distribution.
+We provide more details on \name mechanisms for handling failures in \S\ref{ssec:failures}.